 Aerospace & IT Business Division – Main Businesses & Vision –

 The aerospace business serves as the sales representative for commercial aircraft and military aircraft and related equipment.
 The marine business handles various types of ships including newbuilding and second-hand ships, as well as ship equipment.
-Also operates IT businesses such as data centers.
+Other operations include the IT business, which provides a variety of information technology solutions.

 Marine and Aerospace